 One of the biggest barriers to getting hired is having a criminal record.
 Some employees might not look you up, but many employers will still want you to explain why there is a gap in your resume if you went to jail during that time.
 Because of the inherent mistrust that comes with interviewing when you have a criminal record, you might have to brace yourself if you have one.
+If you are wondering how to find my mugshot, there are many sites that let you search for mugshots for free.
 Below, we will look at some tips that could help you find meaningful employment if you have a criminal record.

 Let Your Skills Speak for You

 A lot of employers will hire you if you have a criminal record if your skills are good enough.
 It is therefore important that you start by leveling up.
 You can take an advanced degree or add some certifications to your educational portfolio.

 If you can, try to get some experience so you can have an opportunity to hone your skills.
 You can volunteer, be an apprentice or an intern as you work on your skills.
 Once you have some experience and your skills are good enough, it is time to start looking for your dream job.

 Be Selective with Your Job Applications